Skip to main content ] Facebook Twitter Member area

 That could all be worsened if your car breaks down on the side of the road or you are caught out in the sun and experience some severe sunburn.

 But do not worry!
-With the right preparation, you will be ready for a summer vacation, whether it is a day trip to the country or an interstate migration.
+With the right preparation, you will be ready for a summer vacation, whether it’s a day trip to the country or an interstate migration.

-To help, the Aged Care Guide has prepared a useful list of summer travel must-haves to keep you hydrated, safe and comfortable while on the road in the hot weather.
+To help, the Aged Care Guide has prepared a useful list of summer travel must-haves to avoid the dangers of dehydration and keep you safe and comfortable while on the road in hot weather.

 Pack a cooler with water and food